saibharadwaj135/Food-lens/README.md

 1️⃣ Open the app and scan a fruit using the **camera** or select an image from the **photo library**.
 2️⃣ The image is analyzed using the **CoreML fruit classification model**.
 3️⃣ The app queries **CalorieNinja API** to fetch **nutritional data**, including calories, macronutrients, and vitamins.
-4️⃣ Users can **save scanned fruits** for future reference and dietary tracking.

 ### **Setup & Installation**
 1. Clone this repository.